sjs-code-foundry/shopping-list/README.md

 #### User Experience
 - [ ] Disable Add to cart button if no text is entered
 - [ ] Convert all text & element sizes to em values for scalability across devices
+- [ ] Add focus states to the input fields
 #### Aesthetics
 - [ ] Fix spacing of link buttons in drop-down, sidebar and login menus
 #### Code Readability